-If you are like me then thrifting is more than a hobby to you.
+If you are like me then thrift store shopping is more than a hobby to you.
 It is a part of your weekly or bi-weekly routine.
-I love the thrill of going to a thrift store and finding something that you see potential in.
+I love thrifting!
+It’s the thrill of going to the thrift stores and finding something that you see potential in.
 Getting it for a ridiculously cheap price makes it addicting to create some thrift store makeovers!

-I wanted to share some other talented bloggers creative work by creating a round up of some inspiring thrift store craft ideas they turned into beautiful DIY projects!
+I wanted to share some other talented bloggers’ creative work by creating a round-up of some inspiring thrift store craft ideas they turned into beautiful DIY projects!

 * This post contains affiliate links.